 Darren was raised in Saskatoon, Saskatchewan and moved to Medicine Hat in 2004 after completing his law degree at the university of Saskatchewan.
 Darren is active in the community and is a member of the Boards of Directors of the Community Foundation of Medicine Hat and South Eastern Alberta and the Board of Directors of Big Brothers/ Big Sisters of Medicine Hat.
 Darren is also a Big Brother.
 Darren is looking forward to serving as a Director for the Chamber of Commerce.

 Director, Tara Williams

 Medicine Hat College/React Consulting

 Raised in Saskatoon, Saskatchewan, Tara moved to Medicine Hat in 2006.
 She has a Bachelor of Commerce degree from Edwards School of Business at the University of Saskatchewan and her Master’s research focused on fuelling innovation through public and private partnerships.
 Tara’s passion lies in assessing the current strengths in a community and working to create connections that benefit both business and the community as a whole.
 Currently, she is an Instructor in the Division of Business and Enterprise at the Medicine Hat College sharing her knowledge in areas of communications, business planning, culture development, among others.
-She also owns React Consulting where she utilizes her analytic and strategic nature to assist various clients and loves to volunteer; presently she is active in the Women in Business Committee, Community Leadership Committee, Random Acts of Kindness Committee as well as being a wife and a momma to Max and Lydia.
+She also owns React Consulting where she utilizes her analytic and strategic nature to assist various clients and loves to volunteer; presently she is active in the Women in Business Committee, Community Leadership Committee, Random Acts of Kindness Committee as well as being a momma to Max and Lydia.

 Director, Tim Weinberger